 The five-day conference was focusing on “Carmel’s transformation from a suburb built for vehicles to a walkable, diverse, thriving, and livable edge city.
 Innovators like Carmel, Indiana, are showing the way to a new generation of better, more livable suburbs.
 The Carmel conference will examine timely topics such as neighborhood health, social capital, green cities, affordable housing, active mobility, gentrification, displacement and homelessness, age-friendly cities, resilience and adaptation, and other related issues.”
 Nancy Heck, City of Carmel

-How does this conference relate to Pedcor?
+How does the International Making Cities Livable Conference relate to Pedcor?

 The picture above is an award granted for the Carmel City Center during the IMCL Conference.
 In a strategic partnership with the City of Carmel and its Redevelopment Commission, Pedcor has designed, built, and actively manages the Carmel City Center plus many of the surrounding mixed-use structures in downtown Carmel.
 We are so proud of what we created that we wanted it to be a 3-minute walk from our corporate campus!